 With all the manufacturers, models, types of appliances and years of technology changes that I would need to become an expert on, how was I going to go from knowing nothing to taking appliance repair calls?

 Uncle Harry had a very valuable solution.
-First he taught me the hands-on fundamentals using videos of repairs being done on actual machines, and technical manuals with step-by-step instructions.
+First, he taught me the hands-on fundamentals using videos of repairs being done on actual machines, and technical manuals with step-by-step instructions.
 He was very wise when he advised turning down known troublesome jobs.
 (I found that out the hard way a few times.)
-Next, what was really important is he taught me the business itself, including advertising/web marketing, parts inventory, customer service and pricing.
+Next, what was really important is he taught me the business itself, including advertising/web marketing, parts inventory, customer service, and pricing.
 After all that, he had an extensive support system as I started going out on my calls.

 Before I ever started taking service calls, I studied Harry’s materials thoroughly.
 Once I started taking calls, I would research specific problems I was trying to solve by reviewing them in Uncle Harry’s course materials.

-Harry personally answered my emails and phone calls and helped me through my stumpers, which was critical for me in the early stages of startup.
+Harry personally answered my emails and phone calls and helped me through my stumpers, which was critical for me in the early stages of a startup.

 Not sure how I would have started my appliance repair business from scratch without using Uncle Harry as an intermediate stepping stone between being a DIY guy and a professional.